 While the University works to maintain the lowest possible level of student effort, students should anticipate annual increases.
 Student effort expectations are set annually.
 The estimated level of Student effort for the 2020-21 academic year are detailed below.

 Estimated 2021-22 Academic Year and Summer Earnings Levels

 |Class||Work-Study||Summer Earnings *|

 The Student Contribution from Summer Earnings is a standard contribution required by Brown for all students.
 Brown expects that a student will earn funds during the summer to contribute toward the following year's academic expenses.
 The Summer Earnings Expectation is a part of the total Expected Family Contribution (EFC).

 If a student decides not to work, takes an unpaid internship, or is unable to work due to athletic/academic commitments, the Summer Earnings expectation becomes a part of the student's financial need.
-When this occurs, most students can borrow additional loan funds in order to meet the increase in financial need.
+When this occurs, most students can borrow loan funds in order to meet the increase in financial need.
 The Summer Earnings Contribution cannot be replaced with University Scholarship.
 Outside scholarships may reduce a student's Summer Earnings expectation.
 For further information please review the Outside Scholarship Policy.